Koredotcom/docs/docs/xo/release-notes/latest-updates.md

 #### Updated Default Start Flow

-All fields of the default Start Flows can now be edited except Channels.
+All fields of the default Start Flows can now be edited except the associated channel.
 [Learn more](../flows/create-flows.md#the-start-flows).

 ## Contact Center AI